Supreeth04/data-science-coursera/README.md

 # data-science-coursera
-This repo shows my data science learning process
+This repo is used to store the ipynb and py files of capstone project in data science coursera